 Serving Suggestions

-With this simple recipe, you can treat yourself to restaurant quality Swedish Meatballs that are gluten-free without having to leave your house – so get ready for the deliciousness that awaits!
+With this simple recipe, you can treat yourself to restaurant quality gluten free Swedish Meatballs without having to leave your house - so get ready for the deliciousness that awaits!
+Serve with or over buttered noodles, or just by themselves.

 Substitutions and Variations